Gray-Box Nonlinear Feedback Optimization: Constrained Time-Varying Feedback Optimization

-The unknown map $h$ and the changing disturbances $\{d_k\}$ may prevent us from directly solving \eqref{eq:opt_TV} via numerical solvers.
-In contrast, we aim to develop a closed-loop, online strategy, featuring a feedback optimization controller that exploits output measurements to optimize the dynamic behavior of \eqref{eq:sys_map}.
+The unknown map $h$ and the changing disturbances $\{d_k\}$ prevent us from solving \eqref{eq:opt_TV} directly via numerical solvers.
+In contrast, we aim for an online closed-loop strategy, featuring a feedback optimization controller that exploits output measurements to optimize the dynamic behavior of \eqref{eq:sys_map_TV}.
 Let $u_k^* \in \mathbb{R}^p$ be an optimal point of problem~\eqref{eq:opt_TV} at time $k$.
-The goal is to generate control inputs that are competitive with or track the sequence of optimal solutions $\{u_k^*\}_{k\in \mathbb{N}}$.
+The goal is to generate control inputs that are competitive with the sequence of optimal solutions $\{u_k^*\}_{k\in \mathbb{N}}$.